alexisflesch/mathquest/app/backend/docs/tournament-leaderboard-flow.md

 - `/api/v1/games/:accessCode/leaderboard` calls `getFormattedLeaderboard` in `gameStateService.ts`.
 - This reads the leaderboard ZSET and participant hashes from Redis.
-- Returns an array of leaderboard entries with userId, username, avatarUrl, and score.
+- Returns an array of leaderboard entries with userId, username, avatarEmoji, and score.

 ## Debugging Empty Leaderboard